Chiefkufre/hng_stage_two_json_sha/README.md

 # Python Scripts

-This script convert .csv files to Json files from .csv file by row and print the hashcode for each json file
+This script convert .csv files by rows to Json formats and print out the hashcode for each json file

 ## Neccessary Installation